Mah-En/Student-Performance-Prediction-using-MLP/README.md

 ## 1. Introduction
 Student performance prediction is a significant area of research in educational data mining, with potential applications in identifying at-risk students and designing personalized learning strategies.
 The aim of this study is to apply a machine learning technique, specifically a Multilayer Perceptron (MLP), to predict the academic performance of students based on a wide range of demographic, academic, and social features.
 The Student Performance dataset, available on Kaggle, provides a rich set of features, including personal information, academic history, and social context, which are believed to influence a student's performance.

 The primary objective of this work is to build an MLP model capable of predicting the final grade (G3) of students, based on their characteristics.
-We will implement the model using PyTorch, train it on the data, and evaluate its performance using relevant metrics.
-Additionally, we will explore the impact of different features and regularization techniques on model accuracy.
+I will implement the model using PyTorch, train it on the data, and evaluate its performance using relevant metrics.
+Additionally, I will explore the impact of different features and regularization techniques on model accuracy.

 ---